 Equal necessity, unequal support

-While the integration of project and change management disciplines are imperative for project success, they are often viewed as separate and unequal components of a successful business initiative.
-The problem is that project management often gets the lion share of stakeholder attention while change management is often neglected and ignored.
+While the integration of project and change management disciplines is imperative for project success, they are often viewed as separate and unequal components of a successful business initiative.
+The problem is that PM often gets the lion’s share of stakeholder attention while change management is often neglected and ignored.
 As noted above, this can cause problems because change management is the 80% that contributes the most to an initiative’s success.

 The following statistics show the impact of placing too much focus on project management while neglecting change management.

-As you can see, it is critical that change management have as significant a role as project management for business initiatives to be successful.
-In the remainder of this article, I’ll discuss how to ensure change management is given the attention it deserves through successful integration with project management.
+As you can see, it is critical that change management have as significant a role as PM for business initiatives to be successful.
+In the remainder of this article, I’ll discuss how to ensure CM is given the attention it deserves through successful integration with project management.

 Integration begins with role clarity